antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/ssl.rst

    prefer trusted certificates when building the trust chain to validate a certificate.
 This flag is enabled by default.

-   .. versionadded:: 2.7.10
+   .. versionadded:: 3.4.4

-.. data:: PROTOCOL_TLS
+.. data:: PROTOCOL_SSLv23

    Selects the highest protocol version that both the client and server support.
    Despite the name, this option can select "TLS" protocols as well as "SSL".

-   .. versionadded:: 2.7.13

-.. data:: PROTOCOL_SSLv23

-   Alias for ``PROTOCOL_TLS``.

-   .. deprecated:: 2.7.13 Use ``PROTOCOL_TLS`` instead.

 .. data:: PROTOCOL_SSLv2